Reviews You Can Rely On

 Ease of Daily Use

-Using a product on a daily basis you start to notice the small details as much as the large obvious features.
+Using a product daily, you start to notice the small details as much as the large, obvious features.
 We spent a lot of time with these racks and found our opinions continued to form for months.
 We installed these racks on pickup trucks, wagons, crossovers, RVs, and camper vans.
-Sometimes it was kids bikes, other times it was enduro bikes; we used these racks with bikes of every shape and size in order to find their limitations.
+Sometimes it was kids' bikes, other times it was enduro bikes; we used these racks with bikes of every shape and size in order to find their limitations.
 We discovered small but critical intricacies in each bike rack that may not be apparent right out of the box.

 bike rack - the thule t2 pro xt is one of the easiest to use racks on the market.